TurboGears/Ming/README.rst

 .. image:: https://img.shields.io/twitter/follow/turbogearsorg.svg?style=social&label=Follow
     :target: https://twitter.com/turbogearsorg

-Ming is a MongoDB ODM ( Object Document Mapper, like an ORM but for Document based databases).

-Ming builds on top of ``pymongo`` by exending with:
+Ming is a MongoDB ODM ( Object Document Mapper, like an ORM but for Document based databases), that builds on top of ``pymongo`` by extending it with:

 * Declarative Models
 * Schema Validation and Conversion